Configure security settings

 Login reordering is not yet available in organizations using ArcGIS Hub Premium.

 Turn on the ArcGIS login toggle button to allow users to sign in to ArcGIS using their ArcGIS logins.
+When either a SAML or OpenID Connect login is configured, you can turn off the ArcGIS login toggle button to direct users to the external identity provider's sign-in page instead of the organization's sign-in page.

 See the Readiness in 5 or Less: Organization Specific Logins video for the advantages of using organization-specific logins such as SAML and OpenID Connect logins.

 You can also allow organization members to sign up for and sign in to ArcGIS using the logins they use with social networks such as Facebook, Google, GitHub, and Apple.
 To enable social logins, turn on the Social logins toggle button, and turn on the toggle buttons for the social networks you want to enable.
+See Manage login types for a more detailed description of how to change and manage login types for your organization.

 Multifactor authentication